zedlopez/ifm/Examples/Kyoto.md

 Location: Success and failure
 RecipeLocation: Glass and Other Damage-Prone Substances
 Index: THROW [something] AT [something] command enhanced
-Description: Expanding the effects of the THROW something AT something command so that objects do make contact with one another.
+Description: Expanding the effects of the ``throw`` something ``at`` something command so that objects do make contact with one another.
 For: Z-Machine